Kalunnenna1/Neurk/README.md

 <div align="center">

-<h2 align="center"> Ed-Circle - Education Website</h2>
+<h2 align="center"> Neurk - Ecommerce Website</h2>

-  Ed-circle is a fully responsive education website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Neurk is online store where sale our farms fresh products <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
 </div>

 <br />